Kieran-Armstrong/QAproject2/README.md

 Service one will be used to render templates and communicate with the other three services.
 Services two and three will both generate a random object, which will both be used to create an object in service four.

-The application will generate a basketball player template.
-Service two will generate a player position and service three will generate a playstyle.
-Service four will then use these to generate the player template.
+The application will generate different types of weapons in a fantasy-style setting.
+Service two will generate a weapon type and service three will generate a damage multiplier for the weapon.
+Service four will then use these to generate the final weapon.
 Service one will then deliver this information to the user.

 ## Project Management
 ### Trello